aviadkim/back/DEPLOYMENT_STEPS.md

 3. **Backups**:
    - Set up regular MongoDB backups through Atlas
    - Consider backing up your document bucket regularly

+4. **Scaling your application**:
+   - Increase the power of your Lightsail container service as needed
+   - Consider migrating to ECS or EKS for more advanced scaling options

 ## Managing Your Application